benjymous/annotations/sandman/sandman.34.md

 - Jerry Stratton (jerry@teetot.acusd.edu) quoted Manfred Lurker's _Dictionary of Gods and Goddesses, Devils and Demons_.
 - William Sherman <sherman@math.ucla.edu> referenced Goody Two-Shoes.
 - Ralf Hildebrandt added a note about the chant on p18
-- Richard Munn added the note from the letters page that's listed below in the Appendix.
+- Richard Munn updated the note about the "bad art", and added the note from the letters page that's listed below in the Appendix.

 ## Appendix: From the #34 letters page